ibm-cloud-docs/pattern-code-engine-ai-summary-app/reference-architecture-pattern-ai-summ-code-engine-app.md

 ## Design scope
 {: #design-scope}

-Following the [Architecture Framework](/docs/architecture-framework?topic=architecture-framework-taxonomy), the AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud_notm}} covers design considerations and architecture decisions for the following aspects and domains:
+Following the [Architecture Framework](/docs/architecture-framework?topic=architecture-framework-taxonomy), the AI summarization using highly resilient serverless architecture pattern covers design considerations and architecture decisions for the following aspects and domains:

 * **Data:** Artificial Intelligence